 In fact, some people have reported finding that drinking carbonated water can actually help with their stomach health.
 So studies were undertaken: one group drank 1.5 liters of still water every day, the other 1.5 liters of sparkling water.
 After a month, the still water group reported no change, while the sparkling water group reported reduced indigestion symptoms.
 Some reported relief from constipation too.

-In fact, the assertations from various sources that carbonated water is dangerous have attracted the attentions of scientists who have researched the subject and found that there are no dangers.
+In fact, the assertions from various sources that carbonated water is dangerous have attracted the attentions of scientists who have researched the subject and found that there are no dangers.
 So where does all this worrying come from?

 Well, there are some legitimate health concerns about carbonated water.
 It’s been suggested that it can interfere with kidney function and lead to dehydration.
 At first the blame for this was laid at the door of the caffeine many carbonated beverages contain.
 But caffeine has been exonerated – and so has carbonation.
 Again, the likely culprit is sugar.